valor-software/ng2-select/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Please, make an example there https://stackblitz.com/ to reproduce the bug and share a link to the example.
+Please, make an online example there to reproduce the bug and share a link to the example.
-You can fork the blank project and make your own example: https://stackblitz.com/edit/ngx-select-ex-scratch
+You can fork the blank project and make your own example: https://codesandbox.io/s/ngx-select-ex--angular-11-ebefy

 **Expected behavior**
 A clear and concise description of what you expected to happen.